-Saint Severin Church's double ambulatory and twisted pillar
+Saint Severin Church – Double ambulatory and twisted pillar

 The current architecture therefore dates from the late 15th to the 17th century and is a blend of successive architectural styles, however, Gothic is dominant.

-Anne Duchess of Montpensier, the cousin of Louis XIV, commissioned the most prestigious artists and architects of the time with its remodeling and updating.
+Anne Duchess of Montpensier, the cousin of Louis XIV, indeed commissioned the most prestigious artists and architects of the time with its remodeling and updating.

-The equally magnificent chapels framing the apse were built between 1489 and 1520 in pure Gothic Flamboyant style.
+The equally magnificent lateral chapels of the apse were built between 1489 and 1520 in pure Gothic Flamboyant style.

 In 1673 Jules Hardouin-Mansart built the Chapelle de la Communion on the southeast side.

-In 1685 Charles le Brun transformed the original Gothic arcades of the chancel into Classical semicircular arches.
+In 1685 Charles le Brun transformed the chancel’s original Gothic arcades into Classical semicircular arches.